-Selling is an art of persuasion and persistence, and not everybody is gifted to convince.
+Selling is a technique or should we call it an art of persuasion and persistence, and not everybody is gifted to convince.
 If you have stepped into the shoes of a salesperson, the first step is to believe in yourself and know that you are gifted.

 Now if you’re not as experienced or deeply involved in the world of sales, you might have a few observations which can be surprisingly misleading.